 Toy safety is important for both toy producers and toy purchasers.
-There are a variety of things to consider when toy safety, such as the materials the toy is made from, the age range the toy is appropriate for, and how the toy will be used.
+There are a variety of things to consider about toy's safety, such as the materials the toy is made from, the age range the toy is appropriate for, and how the toy will be used.

 According to the US Consumer Product Safety Commission (CPSC) an estimated 198,000 toy-related injuries were treated in U.S. hospital emergency departments in 2020.
 Boys accounted for over 57% of injured children.
-In 2019, an estimated 224,200 toy-related injuries for all ages were treated in U.S. hospital emergency departments, and boys accounted for 59 percent of the injuries.
+In 2019, an estimated 224,200 toy-related injuries for all ages were treated in U.S. hospital emergency departments, and boys accounted for 59 percent of the serious injury group.

 Ensuring toy safety is important for everyone involved, from the toys manufacturer to the toy retailer to the parents and their kids.
-Toy manufacturers need to ensure that their toys meet all applicable safety standards set by government and industry organizations.
-Toy retailers need to ensure that they are selling only safe toys and that they are displaying warnings and age recommendations prominently.
-Parents need to ensure that they are buying safe toys for their children and that their children are using the toys in appropriate way.
+Toy manufacturers need to ensure that the toys made meet all applicable safety standards set by government and industry organizations.
+Toy retailers need to ensure that they are selling only safe toys and that they are displaying warning labels and age recommendations prominently.
+Parents need to ensure that they are buying right toys for their children and that their children are using the toys in appropriate way.